Most people with complex communication needs share four things in common:

 - They likely use, or would benefit from, some form of technology to communicate

 - They face barriers to express their ideas — barriers that go beyond the specific technology they use to communicate

-- They would benefit from AAC supporters, allies who are committed to improve their access to communication
+- They would benefit from Augmentative and Alternative Communication (AAC) supporters, allies who are committed to improve their access to communication

 When Sofia was ill and went to the hospital, she asked her friend Alex to come with her.
 Alex explained to the hospital staff that Sofia uses AAC and needed them to wait patiently for her to type her answers.
 Sofia felt that Alex’s support changed how the staff of the hospital treated her.
 She felt she received better care as a result.

 Daniel has moments of “overwhelm” where his brain feels foggy.
 He can become easily distressed when something goes wrong.
 In these moments where he struggles to explain what he needs, his friend Jessie is a great support.
 Jessie reminds Daniel to use his AAC.
 Jessie prompts Daniel to open his folder of phrases that something is wrong.
 Jessie offers suggestions of what the problem might be so that Daniel can just indicate yes or no. He helps piece together whatever Daniel is able to express so that he can interpret for others what is happening.
 With Jesse’s support, Daniel feels more understood.